Trump just handed Biden a devastating debate attack

-Hours before Donald Trump is set to face off for the last time against Joe Biden on the debate stage, the President handed his challenger an attack on a silver platter.
+Hours before Donald Trump was set to face off for the last time against Joe Biden on the debate stage, the President handed his challenger an attack on a silver platter.

 "I hope that they end it," Trump told Lesley Stahl of "60 Minutes" about the Supreme Court's consideration of the constitutionality of the Affordable Care Act next month.
 "It'll be so good if they end it."